finlabsuk/open-banking-connector/docs/configuration/transport-certificate-profiles-settings.md

 Transport certificate profiles settings are used to configure transport certificate profiles used by Open Banking Connector.

-A *transport certificate profile* is a set of settings comprising a transport key and certificate pair and related information.
+A *transport certificate profile* is a group of settings comprising a transport certificate, associated key, and other related information.
 It is identified by a user-defined profile ID.
 It is referenced by one or more [software statement profiles](./software-statement-profiles-settings.md).

-A transport key-certificate pair is used for mutual TLS when commuinicating with banks.
+Transport certificates are used for mutual TLS when communicating with banks.

 No transport certificate profiles are configured by default and you will require at least one in order to create a bank registration.

-Transport certificate profiles settings are defined in the [TransportCertificateProfilesSettings](../../src/OpenBanking.Library.Connector/Models/Configuration/TransportCertificateProfilesSettings.cs#L165) class.

 ## Settings